Redocly/redocly-cli/docs/guides/lint.md

 The `lint` configuration section is part of the [Redocly configuration file](../configuration/configuration-file.mdx).
 The `lint` and `bundle` commands use this section to control various options.

-The `lint` configuration section consists of several sub-sections (each section is described after this block):
+The `lint` configuration section consists of several sub-sections.
+The following code block shows an example `lint` section.
+Sub-sections are described further in the text.

 ```yaml
 lint: